In This Article

 Is Banana Leaf Plant Toxic?

-According to the ASPCA, banana leaf plant is non-toxic to dogs, cats, and horses.
+According to the ASPCA, the banana leaf plant is non-toxic to dogs, cats, and horses.